 National Museum of Nature and Science

-If you’re passionate about the history of nature and science, the National Science Museum is a highly recommended place to visit.
-A wide variety of mounted animals and plenty of interactive, hands-on experiments that you can try out.
+If you’re passionate about the history of nature and science, the National Science Museum is a highly recommended place to visit—there are a wide variety of mounted animals and plenty of interactive, hands-on experiments that you can try out.

 Shitamachi Museum

-The Shitamachi Museum is located on the shores of the Shinobazu Pond inside Ueno Park. it’s a museum that’s dedicated to Tokyo’s Shitamachi region and its traditional culture.
-The second floor of the museum houses an incredible collection of exhibits, including photos, dolls, toys, card games, board games, and even kitchen utensils.
-You can also find exhibits that relate to festivals and various different Japanese events.
+The Shitamachi Museum is located on the shores of the Shinobazu Pond inside Ueno Park.
+The museum is dedicated to Tokyo’s Shitamachi region and its traditional culture.
+The museum’s second floor houses an incredible collection of exhibits, including photos, dolls, toys, card games, board games, and even kitchen utensils.
+You can also find exhibits relating to festivals and various Japanese events.
 A great place to visit if you want to experience the culture of Old Tokyo.

 Temples